Professional certification in financial services

 Following is a partial list of professional certifications in financial services, with an overview of the educational and continuing requirements for each; see Professional certification and :Category:Professional certification in finance for all articles.

 As the field of finance has increased in complexity in recent years, the number of available designations has grown, and, correspondingly, some will have more recognition than others.

 In the US, many state securities and insurance regulators do not allow financial professionals to use a designation — in particular a "senior" designation — unless it has been accredited by either the American National Standards Institute or the National Commission for Certifying Agencies.

 Investments

 Certified Futures and Options Analyst

-The Certified Futures and Options Analyst (CFOA) is a professional certification focused specifically on futures and options trading, pricing models, and risk management.
-It requires candidates to pass a single multiple-choice examination covering derivatives theory, strategies and risk control.
+The Certified Futures and Options Analyst (CFOA) is a professional certification focused specifically on financial derivatives, futures and options trading, pricing models, and risk management.
+It is issued by the International Council for Derivative Trading (ICFDT).
+Candidates must pass a single multiple-choice examination covering derivatives theory, strategies and risk control, of 100 questions completed in 80 minutes.
+The curriculum covers derivatives market history, options structure and pricing, volatility analysis, options trading strategies, futures contracts, futures trading strategies, margin and settlement, hedging, and risk management.
 The certification is awarded for life with no ongoing membership or renewal fees.

+In February 2026, ICFDT made a formal submission to the U.S. Commodity Futures Trading Commission in response to a request for comment on derivatives clearing, citing the CFOA in its recommendations concerning professional competency standards.